 What to Plant in Midsummer

 Planting in midsummer is an adventure.
 You are giving the growing season that extra squeeze.
 There are a number of vegetables that do well later in the season.

 Greens are some of the easiest plants to start midsummer.
 You can harvest them before full maturity when the leaves are still small and sweet.

 - Kale and collard greens take 40 to 60 days to mature and are very hardy down to 20 degrees F. (-7 C.).
 In warmer areas, kale and collard greens will live through the winter.

 - Swiss chard and leaf lettuces (40-60 days) will survive a light frost but nothing colder.

-Many herbs, like basil, are is actually hot weather crops and not recommended for midsummer planting.
+Many herbs, like basil, are actually hot weather crops and are not recommended for midsummer planting.
 Regarding flowers, look for midsummer sales at your local nurseries and purchase lovely annuals and perennials for a reduced price.
 Remember to trim and deadhead all your annuals to keep them fresh and to encourage repeat blooming.
 Flowers that particularly benefit from deadheading are:

 I hope these midsummer planting tips encourage you to revitalize your garden and maximize your growing season.
 Be creative.
 Try new plants you haven’t experienced in the past.
 Do your homework regarding plant maturity and frost dates.
 Enjoy your second crops and blooms!